Dr. Monique Gignac

-Dr. Monique Gignac is an associate scientific director and a senior scientist at the Institute for Work & Health.
-She is also a professor in the Dalla Lana School of Public Health at the University of Toronto and an affiliate scientist at the Krembil Research Institute, part of the University Health Network.
-From 2008-2014, Gignac was the scientific co-director of the Canadian Arthritis Network, a Network of Centres of Excellence comprising more than 150 arthritis researchers.
+Dr. Monique Gignac is scientific director and senior scientist at the Institute for Work & Health.
+She is also a professor in the Dalla Lana School of Public Health at the University of Toronto.

 Gignac’s research expertise is in the areas of health and social psychology, including health models of disability.
-Her research examines psychosocial factors like stress, coping and adaptation and their importance in understanding the impact of chronic diseases on the lives of adults across the life course.
-In particular, her work focuses on ways to enable people with chronic disabling conditions to maintain involvement in employment and other valued roles and activities, as well as on facilitators and barriers to working with a disabling health condition.
+Her research examines psychosocial factors like stress, coping, adaptation and communication, and their importance in understanding the impact of chronic diseases on the lives of adults across the life course.
+Of particular interest is research on workplace communication, privacy, support and accommodation needs among individuals living with chronic, episodic conditions.

-Gignac has received recognition for her research with a Queen Elizabeth II Diamond Jubilee Award, Distinguished Scholar and Lecturer Awards from the Association of Rheumatology Health Professionals (ARHP) in 2013 and 2014, and recognition for mentorship from the Health Care, Technology and Place (HCTP) Canadian Institutes of Health Care (CIHR) Strategic Research Training Program (2015
+Gignac has received recognition for her research with a Queen Elizabeth II Diamond Jubilee Award (2013); an award for outstanding leadership and research from the Canadian Networks of Centres of Excellence (2011); Distinguished Scholar (2013), Lecturer (2014) and service awards (2019, 2021) from the international Association of Rheumatology Professionals (ARP); and recognition for mentorship (2015) from the Health Care, Technology and Place (HCTP) Strategic Research Training Program funded by the Canadian Institutes of Health Care (CIHR).

 “Many chronic physical and mental health conditions create ongoing challenges for those living with them.
 That's because their symptoms are often invisible.
 They're also intermittent in impact and therefore highly unpredictable.
 That creates a lot of stress and hard-to-answer questions.
 Should a person disclose their health condition at work?
 How does a person get support from others during times of difficulty without affecting their career?
 My goal is to apply research to improve the health and work outcomes of individuals living with these conditions.” – Dr. Monique Gignac